MadTeaPartyGames/the-gonzo-docs/index.md

 ## Introduction:
 {: .fs-6 }
-GonzoFX ia a plugin that is intended to allow for quick and easy post process effects.
-Some of them are common effects, others are intended to add some trippy mind altering effects.
-A single actor built in C++ to be as performant as possible.

 >
 > 1. Make a post process actor to apply trippy effects
 > 1. ...
 > 1. Profit
 >

+GonzoFX ia a plugin that is intended to allow for quick and easy post process effects.
+Some of them are common effects, others are intended to add some trippy mind altering effects.
+A single actor built in C++ to be as performant as possible.

+Both the namesake and several of the effects are a direct homage and heavily inspired by my long time love for the life and work of Dr. Hunter S. Thompson.
+The Gonzo Way.

+Follow the links below to begin your journey to the edge and back again.
+It never got weird enough for me.

 ## Zero to Gonzo in seconds!
 {: .fs-6 }